Should you care if your designer uses silk thread? Aren’t all sewing threads pretty much the same anyway?

 Do you know someone who sews?
 I bet they will tell you super cheap sewing thread is very annoying to use.
 When machine stitching, poor quality threads fray and jam in your machine.
-If stitching by hand they curl up, knot and break.
+And when hand stitching they curl up, knot and break.
 The last thing you want thread to do is break!
-Anytime.
-When stitching the garment together, or, worse still, whilst you’re wearing it!
+Regardless of whether it’s while we’re stitching the garment together, or, worse still, whilst you’re wearing it!

 The absolute worst sorts of threads are plastic ones like fishing line.
-How many of you have had a hem come apart because you pulled on a loose thread and the whole thing comes away?
+How many of you have had a hem come apart because you pulled on a loose thread and the whole thing gave way?
 They feel horrible.
-And melt if you iron them.
+And they melt if you iron them!

 But, when it comes to hand stitching, we use only silk thread.
 Why?
-For many reasons…
+For several reasons…

-- As our gowns are all pure silk (the real stuff from silk worms), silk thread matches the gown beautifully.
+- As our gowns are all pure silk (the real stuff from silk worms), silk thread matches our gowns beautifully.

-- Silk thread is beautiful to stitch with as it does not easily curl and knot.
+- Silk thread is marvellous to stitch with as it does not easily curl and knot.

-- Silk thread glides through with our french needles, and is beautifully strong.
+- Silk thread glides through with our french needles, and is superbly strong.

 - Silk thread is smooth and flows as it is pulled through the fabric, creating a smaller hole.